amihai/codeinthemiddle/README.md

 # Code-In-The-Middle
 **Code-In-The-Middle is a Prompt Engineering Technique to Create Editable, Coherent Content**

-What if, instead of generating content such as videos or images directly with AI, we first generate Python code that produces that content?
+Instead of generating content such as videos or images directly with AI, we first generate Python code that produces (render) that content.

 So instead of editing the video directly, we use AI to edit the Python code that will be rendered as video.

-![Code In The Middle](CodeInTheMiddle.png)

 The Code is the determinitistc contract between the AI Assitant and Final Artifact rendering (video/image/etc).
 The Code can be Python code or any executable Domain-Specific Language (DSL).

+![Code In The Middle](CodeInTheMiddle.png)

 ## Benefits